2015 Los Llanos Air Base crash

-On 26 January 2015, an F-16D Fighting Falcon jet fighter of the Hellenic Air Force crashed into the flight line at Los Llanos Air Base in Albacete, Spain, killing 11 people: the two crew members and nine on the ground.
-Twenty-one others, all on the ground, were injured.
+On 26 January 2015, an F-16D Fighting Falcon jet fighter of the Hellenic Air Force crashed into a flight line shortly after take-off at Los Llanos Air Base in Albacete, Spain, killing 11 people: the two crew members and nine personnel on the ground.
+Thirty-three others, all on the ground, were injured.

 Background

 Los Llanos Air Base is the venue of NATO's Tactical Leadership Program (TLP), a regular series of training exercises for personnel from ten NATO member air forces.
 In January 2015, during TLP2015-1, several NATO air forces deployed aircraft to the base, including four F-16 Block 50 fighter aircraft of the Hellenic Air Force's 341st Squadron, supported by 41 pilots and technicians from the 111th Combat Wing, based at Nea Anchialos Air Base.

 Accident

-On 26 January 2015, one of the Greek F-16s crashed into other aircraft at the base just after takeoff, causing an explosion which killed 9 people.
-A total of five aircraft on the ground were damaged or destroyed, including two Italian AMXs, two French Alpha Jets, and one French Mirage 2000.
+On 26 January 2015, one of the Greek F-16s crashed into other aircraft at Shelter D-4 of the air base shortly after takeoff, causing an explosion which killed 9 people.
+Approximately one and a half seconds before impact, the back seat pilot ejected from the aircraft followed shortly by the front seat pilot half a second later.
+Both pilots suffered fatal injuries.

-Those killed included the two Greek crew members of the F-16 and eight French personnel on the ground.
-21 individuals were injured, six of them severely.
+Those immediately killed included the two Greek crew members of the F-16 and eight French personnel on the ground.
+34 individuals were injured, 17 of them severely.
 The following day, a French airman who was severely burned in the accident died, bringing the death toll to eleven.

-In addition to the loss of personnel, the crash resulted in the write-off of two Dassault Mirage 2000D fighters and two Alpha Jet trainers of the French Air Force.
-Two of its Dassault Rafales were also severely damaged.
+In addition to the loss of personnel, the crash resulted in the write-off of two Dassault Mirage 2000D fighters and two Alpha Jet trainers of the French Air Force and one AMX A-11 Ghibli of the Italian Air Force.
+One French Dassault Rafale was also slightly damaged along with a second Italian A-11 and a US Air Force F-15E from RAF Lakenheath.